 There’s a lot to like about Thigpen, but he’s not a franchise quarterback by any stretch.
 He makes too many mistakes and his accuracy isn’t quite there.
 However, you can certainly do a lot worse in a backup quarterback.
 Just don’t expect a savior here if Fitz falters.

-Topics: Tyler Thigpen
+Tags: Tyler Thigpen